 The installation had to happen with unalterable goals set for each day.
 Beginning on the Wednesday before the wedding, an enormous 108ft. x 52ft. deck had to be constructed to precise dimensions in order to fit perfectly between the trees and to remain exactly level on a irregular, sloping lawn.
-The floor had to be finished by the arrival of the Katas from Colorado early on Friday morning.
+The floor had to be finished in time for the arrival of the tents early on Friday morning.
 The beautiful tents had to be unloaded and hauled to the deck and raised by a team of six experts and then bolted to the deck.
 Power had to be installed.
 Once that was complete, vendors began to move in on Saturday evening, Sunday and Monday; each with their own goals and tasks.
 Everything had to be completed by 4:00 rehearsal time on Monday afternoon.
 Tuesday, day of, last minute floral details were accomplished along with any remaining issues that remained, so that all was set for guest arrival at 2:00.
 Everything was perfect.

 Immediately after Tuesday’s wedding, in the wee hours of the morning, came a graduated and deliberate partial dismantle.
 We had to remove all traces of the wedding, repurpose key elements and reset the area by the end of the day on Wednesday in order to to be ready for Thanksgiving’s brunch and afternoon dinner.
 More brunches and dinners occurred for two more days until the last guest left on Saturday.
 With so many moving parts it was a definite challenge but, at the same time, it was most enjoyable and fulfilling to see the entire week unfold.